 The catalogues to the family papers have been broadly arranged into three groups:

-Selected Cavendish and Devonshire Family Collection catalogues are currently available online.
-If you wish to see the catalogues of other collections mentioned in this guide, please contact the archives team by email.
+Selected Cavendish and Devonshire Family Collection catalogues are currently available online via links to PDFs in the relevant sections below.
+We are also now contributing detailed catalogues to the Archives Hub and The National Archives' Discovery databases; links to these are also found below where relevant.
+If you wish to see the catalogues of any other collections mentioned in this guide, please contact the archives team by email.

 This guide is not comprehensive and does not include partly or fully uncatalogued collections, or material still closed to researchers.
 There are many nuances in using the catalogues in the Devonshire Archives, as such it is always worth asking the archivist if you have any doubts.
 See Note on the arrangement of the family papers for further information on how the collections came to be arranged as they are.